On the metric mean dimensions of saturated sets: Preliminaries

-For topological dynamical systems, the measure-theoretic counterpart of metric mean dimensions is the measure-theoretic metric mean dimensions of invariant measures by measuring the divergent rates of the limits of the measure-theoretic $\epsilon$-entropies such as Brin-Katok $\epsilon$-entropy, Katok $\epsilon$-entropy, Kolmogorov-Sinai $\epsilon$-entropy, and the others.
-A systemic treatment about the measure-theoretic $\epsilon$-entropies is stated in \cite{ycz24}, and the divergent rates of different types of measure-theoretic $\epsilon$-entropies coincide in terms of ergodic measures (cf. \cite[Theorem 1.1]{ycz24}).
+For topological dynamical systems, the measure-theoretic counterpart of metric mean dimension is the measure-theoretic metric mean dimension of invariant measures.
+It measures the divergent rate of the limits of the measure-theoretic $\epsilon$-entropies such as Brin-Katok $\epsilon$-entropy, Katok $\epsilon$-entropy, Kolmogorov-Sinai $\epsilon$-entropy, and the others.
+A systemic study about the measure-theoretic $\epsilon$-entropies is stated in \cite{ycz24}.
 Here, we only recall two types of the measure-theoretic $\epsilon$-entropies.